 Moreover, it forms the basis for many people topics, such as designing salary scales and other reward components.
 And it gives your employees a clear understanding of career paths and clarity on what is expected of them (and what is not) within their role.

 A good job matrix simplifies people processes within your company.
-It gives a clear language to, for example, the recruitment process.
-When establishing the recruitment profile, this makes it easy to clarify what this open position really has to do, at what level the role will be scaled and what it may cost.
+It gives a clear view to different topics, for example on the recruitment process.
+When establishing the recruitment profile, it makes it more easy to clarify what this open position really has to do, at what level the role will be scaled and what it may cost.

 Evaluation interviews and coaching conversations often go better because a job matrix provides a clear overview of tasks and responsibilities to line managers and employees.
 A pleasant guideline for a good conversation.